jaymeliao/CodeSpotLight-intro/Spotlight.md

 - Implement a search functionality for discovering specific projects.
 - Integrate notifications for user interactions.
 - Explore additional features based on user feedback.

-By following this roadmap, we aim to deliver a fully functional Spotling platform within the specified one-week timeframe.
-Additional features and refinements will be considered based on project progress and available time.